junxit/us-congress-bills-110/metadata.md

 - 2007-02-07 — Introduced in House
 - 2007-02-07 — Introduced in House
 - 2007-02-07 — Referred to the House Committee on Education and Labor.
+- 2008-09-26 — Amendment (A001) offered by Mr. Andrews. (consideration: CR H10116; text: CR H10116)
+- 2008-09-26 — Amendment agreed to by House: On agreeing to the Andrews amendment (A001) Agreed to without objection.
+- 2008-09-26 — Committee on Education and Labor discharged.
+- 2008-09-26 — Committee on Education and Labor discharged.
+- 2008-09-26 — Considered by unanimous consent. (consideration: CR H10115; text of measure as introduced: CR H10115)
+- 2008-09-26 — House amendment agreed to: On agreeing to the Andrews amendment (A001) Agreed to without objection.
+- 2008-09-26 — House amendment offered
+- 2008-09-26 — House amendment offered/reported by : Amendment (A001) offered by Mr. Andrews.(consideration: CR H10116; text: CR H10116)
+- 2008-09-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-26 — Mr. Andrews asked unanimous consent to discharge from committee and consider.
+- 2008-09-26 — On agreeing to the Andrews amendment (A001) Agreed to without objection.
+- 2008-09-26 — On agreeing to the resolution Agreed to without objection.
+- 2008-09-26 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.